 Sponsors and Liasons

-This marks the completion of the first of three phases of construction undertaken with the very generous support of Citadel LLC, the project's sponsor, and in collaboration with Computing Services, the Eberly Center, and IKM Architects, the School of Computer Science.
-When complete, the 5th floor will be completely transformed from a fragmented landscape of labs, offices, and carrels into a unified student-centered collaborating, computing, teaching, and learning space.
-Thank you, very, very much for your input so far.
+This project was undertaken with the very generous support of Citadel LLC, the project's sponsor, and in collaboration with Computing Services, the Eberly Center, and IKM Architects, the School of Computer Science.

-As the process continues, we'll be announcing the availability of dovetailing Citadel-sponsored resources, including compute clusters, storage clusters, and a student-accessible machine room, among other generous donations.
-We are very thankful for Citadel's generous, full-package investment in our program.
-And, we look forward to our continuing collaboration with them.
+As the process continues, we'll be announcing the availability of dovetailing Citadel-sponsored resources, including compute clusters and storage clusters, among other generous donations.
+We are very thankful for Citadel's generous, full-package investment in our program, including their critically important input on the human-centered technologies.
+We look forward to our continuing collaboration with these great folks!